Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Methodology

 Minimizing the total variation (TV) loss $L_{TV}$ can enhance local spatial consistency, eliminate image noise, and preserve edges in the reconstructed image.
-The TV loss $L_{TV}$ operates on the final reconstructed output image $\widehat{x}$ and is represented as:
+This loss operates directly on the final reconstructed image $\widehat{x}$ and is formulated as:

 where $G$ represents the gradient operator.